sjsu-library/unionist/_template/unionist--text-0202.md

   York.<br></p><p></p>
 scholarlyNotes:
-commentary: Graham Houses were popular with Temperance and Abolitionist activists, as they traveled across the northeast
+commentary: Graham Houses were popular with Temperance and Abolitionist activists, as they traveled across the northeast; see https://restaurant-ingthroughhistory.com/tag/graham-boarding-houses/ for more information
 relatedPeople:
 featured:
 repeated: 'yes'
-relatedImage:
+relatedImage: unionist--image-0126
 relatedText:
 relatedTextIssue:
 filename: